dankelley/dek_blog/_posts/2024-08-07-hammer-throw.md

 # Introduction

-According to Reference 1, the best angle for hammer throw is approximately 44 deg, but athletes prefer to throw nearer 42 deg.
+According to Reference 1, the best angle for hammer throw is approximately 44$^\circ$, but athletes prefer to throw nearer 42$^\circ$.
 My goal here is to see whether the former matches what I might expect from simple physics, and whether the latter imposes significant burden on athletes.

 # Theory

-Simple Newtonian mechanics will be assumed, with forces of air friction and gravity being considered.
+Newtonian mechanics will be assumed, with forces of (quadratic) air friction and the acceleration due to gravity being considered.
 This yields governing equations

 $$
 m \frac{du}{dt} = - \rho C_D A u U